social-link-analytics-group-bsc/impact-app/README.md

 13. Get into the backend directory and run `celery worker -A backend --loglevel=info`.
 Celery is used to execute long-running tasks in background

+### PDF2Text

+ImpactApp uses [pdftotext](https://pypi.org/project/pdftotext/) to extract text from pdf files.
+Pdftotext depends on [poppler](https://poppler.freedesktop.org/) a pdf rendering library that should be installed as part of the installation process.
+This [guidelines](https://gist.github.com/Dayjo/618794d4ff37bb82ddfb02c63b450a81) explains how to install poppler in Ubuntu.
+To complete the installation of poppler some utilitarian functions of the library should be installed.
+In Ubuntu poppler utils can be installed by executing `sudo apt-get install poppler-utils`.

 ## Technologies

 1. [Python 3.4](https://www.python.org/downloads/)